DARC-UHM/format-output/README.md

 9. The script will run and output two files: the formatted data, and a list of messages with records that should be reviewed.

 Notes:
-- Currently does not support the Linux file structure.
+- Does not support the Linux file structure.
 - CTD and Nav data must be merged and linked before this script is run.
 This must be done locally at DARC by running a script called `darc_merge_nav_ctd`